Why Grand Funk Railroad’s ‘All the Girls in the World Beware’ Signaled the End

-By the close of 1974, Grand Funk Railroad were on a non-stop ride.
-But they would soon see the end of that ride with the December 1974 release of All the Girls in the World Beware!!!
+Grand Funk Railroad had been on a non-stop ride, until the December 1974 release of All the Girls in the World Beware!!!

-Out of the gate, Grand Funk enjoyed large audiences and dedicated fans who bought up their brand of no frills rock and roll.
-In 1970, they had their first brush with pop success when their single "Closer to Home" hit the Top 30.
+Grand Funk had always enjoyed large audiences and dedicated fans who bought up their brand of no-frills rock and roll.
+In 1970, they had their first brush with pop success when the single "Closer to Home" hit the Top 30.

-Fast forward a few years to find the band sitting at the very top of the singles charts with their signature tune, "We're an American Band."
+Fast forward a few years, and the band was sitting at the very top of the singles charts with their signature tune, "We're an American Band."
 From that point on, the focus shifted from simply dishing out raw, loud rock.
-Their playing had gotten somewhat refined and the idea of pop singles was of major consideration.
+Their playing had gotten somewhat refined and pop singles were a major consideration.
 Between 1973 and 1975, Grand Funk landed six singles in a row in the Top 20.

 "Responsibility" gets things going here with a genuine soul vibe.
 Not that this was anything new to the band; they had been incorporating R&B and soul influences since day one.
 But the difference here is in the style and execution, with the arrangements tightened up and the rough edges replaced by a much more confident and capable playing style.
 "Runnin'" sounds like vintage Grand Funk, however, the riffing is drowned out by an emphatic horn section.
 It may have been thought to be a good move commercially, but it ultimately sounds like they were chasing Chicago's tail.
 It's not even that the horns are bad, it's just that they always seemed like an afterthought.